alanmcilwaine/AEBS-Simulation/README.md

 During each meeting, we go over current issues we are working in and our progress/delays through them (SCRUM-style).

 ## Management of schedule
+### Hours expected:
+We are expected to do at least 7-8 hours of work per week in the project.

 ### How:
 The schedule is outlined on an excel sheet.
 When somebody has done work, they will update the shared sheet, and commit a message on GitLab.